The Many Uses of Cow Dung: A Natural and Renewable Resource

 Facts about dung beetles from the San Diego Zoo

-Dung fungi facts from the University of Sydney
+Dung fungi facts (including information about Pilobilus) from the University of Sydney

 © 2014 Linda Crampton